hellory4n/stellarthing/docs/conventions.md

 Speaking of indentation, if it's above 3 tabs then reconsider your life choices.

 For template classes it's fine to be at 4 tabs because you're forced to put the implementation there.

-Indentation should be 4 spaces.
-There's no reasoning behind that.